pashchuk/graphic_modeling-labs/README.md

 1. Graphic primitives
 2. Geometric models on the area
 3. Building simple surface
+4. Plot three kinds of graphics:
+  * linear graphic
+  * simple histogramm
+  * pie diagramm
-4. Drawing combined figures (combine figures which have been drawn in `lab1` using figure's layout in `lab2`)
+5. Drawing combined figures (combine figures which have been drawn in `lab1` using figure's layout in `lab2`)

 #### Labs requirements:
 1. not added.